 As you consider how long does a winding up order take in relation to your specific circumstances, it is helpful to know all the steps that need to be completed.
 In order to wind up the company, the Liquidator must:

 - Realise assets: The Liquidator will need to take action to realise company assets.
 For example, if the company owns property, it will need to marketed and sold.

 - Deal with staff issues: Claims by employees will need to be reviewed and forwarded to the Redundancy Payments Service to enable payment to be made from the National Insurance Fund, if applicable.

 - Review creditors’ claims: If there are sufficient funds available for distribution to creditors, the Liquidator must advertise for claims and then review any claims to check that they are valid.
 Any funds available for distribution to creditors will then be shared pro-rata between creditors whose claims have been accepted, based on the value of those claims.

 - Investigations: The Liquidator is required to carry out a certain amount of investigation into the company’s affairs to ascertain whether any further realisations can be made and also to check how the company was run.

 For a Liquidation with no or few assets and a small number of creditors, it would be expected for the Liquidation to be closed within 6 to 9 months and the company dissolved 3 months thereafter.
 However, if there are many or complicated assets to be realised, then the Liquidation can last longer.

 There is no legal time limit on company Liquidation and the length of time it does take depends on the company’s situation and the type of Liquidation being undertaken.

-Once the Liquidator has carried out all of the tasks required, a final report is issued to who have 8 weeks to object to the dissolution.
+Once the Liquidator has carried out all of the tasks required, a final report is issued, with interested parties having a period of 8 weeks to object to the dissolution.
 The Liquidator then submits final paperwork to Companies House and the company is finally dissolved around 3 months later.

 How do I find the right help with my winding up process?